avalonmediasystem/avalon-switchyard/README.md

   - Response Body: json in the form of: `{error: true, error_message: 'Record not found'}`

 For further information routes see `switchyard.rb` and for media_object values see `models/media_object.rb`

-* `500` Internal server error, typically a database connection issue.
-For 500 codes